 If the system boots, but takes a long time to boot, crashes, or reports other random, hard to track down errors, then the individual hardware components can be checked for failure.

-To run a memory test on your computer, we need to use a live disk of Ubuntu.
+To run a memory test on your computer, we need to use a live disk.
 We also need to change the BIOS settings from UEFI mode to BIOS mode.
 If you press the key indicated on boot to get into BIOS (F2 for laptops, and DEL for most desktops), there will be a toggle between the two modes.
-To create a bootable copy of Ubuntu, please follow these instructions:

 Once you switch to BIOS mode, restart, and use the key to boot from other drives (F7 for laptops, and F12 for most desktops) to select the USB.
 Right after you select the USB for boot, start tapping the ESC key to get into the GRUB boot menu.
 If you accidentally get to a GRUB command prompt, type in the word